SOUTH KOREA 2019

 How much are the flights for Muskathlon and what’s the best way to book them?

 As Muskathlons are part of the Open Doors New Zealand travel calendar, all flights will be booked by the Open Doors travel team.
-It is important that New Zealand athletes fly in together so as to arrive in Jordan at the same time as the broader international team.
+It is important that New Zealand athletes fly in together so as to arrive at the same time as the broader international team.

 Can I just take part in the race day and not the rest of the trip?